MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 ### So what is Rust good for?

 Rust is a mature programming language with all the features necessary to handle projects of any level of complexity.
 My personal favourite Rust feature is the provision of an inbuilt package manager called `cargo`, (something I wish C++ came with).
+I want to avoid giving you a whole Rust sales pitch because I am not trying to convince you to use Rust.
+If you are here then you are probably just looking for help with getting Rust in the cloud.
+However, if you are interested in diving deeper into how Rust compares against other systems programming languages then I recommend reading the following [article]("https://betterprogramming.pub/in-depth-comparison-of-rust-and-cpp-579b1f93a5e9").

 Other notable features include:

-- No run time garbage collection (grants control of memory management)
+- Memory saftey (due to absence of garbage collection)
 - Can target embedded systems
 - Rich type system and ownership model that helps you weed out memory related bugs thereby ensuring memory and thread safety
 - Tiny footprint